liuyinz/binky.el/README.md

   :hook (after-init-hook . binky-mode))
 ```

-Run with `M-x` `binky-add` `binky-delete` `binky-jump` `binky-binky`
+- `binky-add`    : add current positon to records
+- `binky-delete` : delete existed position from records
+- `binky-jump`   : jump to position in records
+- `binky-binky`  : one command to rule all.
+With `C-u` prefix, keep editing untill quit

+## Customization

+A lot of options are provided.
+See Docstrings

 ## Feature

-- Better UI experience than `register-to-point`, such as preview customization
-  and jump highlight
+- Better UI experience than `register-to-point`, such as preview customization and jump highlight
-- Integration with buffers switch, and more sorting strategies are provided now
-  and in future
+- Integration with buffers switch, and more sorting strategies are provided now and in future
-- One command `binky-binky` to rule all
-  - [x] add
-  - [x] jump
-  - [x] delete

 ## Todo

-- [ ] Implement sorting strategy: frecency, duration
+- [ ] Mort sorting strategy: frecency, duration
-- [ ] Add margin indicator support for `binky-alist`
+- [ ] Buffer margin indicator support
 - [ ] Avoid duplicated records added

 ## License